Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Affiliate Disclosure: As an Amazon Affiliate Program participant, I earn commissions on purchases made through links in this post.
 Full disclosure

 Have you ever wondered what makes the new Schwinn 470 Elliptical Trainer so special?
 Let’s start with its super-smooth resistance system.
-It uses an eddy current brake (fancy name, I know) with 25 different levels to choose from.
+It utilizes an eddy current brake (a fancy name, I know) with 25 different levels to choose from.
 Don’t worry about the technical stuff – what matters is that it’s whisper-quiet, practically maintenance-free, and won’t wear out like those old-school machines.

-But here’s where it gets really good.
+But here’s where it gets terrific.
 Want to feel like you’re climbing a hill?
 Just hit a button, and the power incline adjusts to a challenging 10-degree angle.
 The weighted flywheel makes every stride feel natural, and cushy rubber footpads keep your feet happy during longer workouts.

 Sole E25 Elliptical Trainer